 If your license fee was recoupable, the total amount earned must reach the same amount as your license fee before you should start paying royalties to Tracklib.

 If you have received several different revenue sources of the same type, add them separately.
 You might, for example, sell both CDs and vinyls.

-Always report net revenue in the currency you received it.
+Always report gross revenue in the currency you received it.
 Tracklib automatically converts the amount to the currency you're using on the service.

 These five different revenue sources can be selected here:

 Revenue earned from digital streams or digital sales.
 For example, revenue generated from streams on Spotify as paid to your digital distribution service.
 You should report all gross revenue that your digital distributor has received in your account for your songs here.